 Symptoms of Tinnitus

 Some people hardly notice their tinnitus, and it may only bother them at certain times, such as when they’re trying to fall asleep at night.
 However, for others, tinnitus can be very disruptive to their daily lives.
-According to the American Tinnitus Association, “roughly 20 million people struggle with burdensome chronic tinnitus, while 2 million have extreme and debilitating cases.”
+According to the American Tinnitus Association, “approximately 16 million in the United States suffer from chronic tinnitus.”

 Tinnitus is closely linked with stress.
 Stress can exacerbate tinnitus symptoms, which can result in even more stress.
 Sadly, this cyclical pattern is all too familiar for many people living with tinnitus.